Profile

 Cloud Data Warehouse & Analytics

-Roles combining cloud data warehouses such as Snowflake, Redshift, BigQuery, Synapse, and Databricks with BI tooling.
-Heavier on the data platform side than pure analytics, with focus on querying and modeling for reporting rather than pipeline construction.
-The smallest but fastest-growing analytics segment.
+Roles combining cloud data warehouses such as Snowflake, Redshift, BigQuery, Synapse, and Databricks with BI tools.
+Heavier on the data platform side than pure analytics, with the focus on querying and modeling for reporting rather than pipeline construction.

 Self-Service AnalyticsData MartsAd-Hoc AnalysisCloud Reporting